 Configure advanced options for inspections

 Along with simple lists of questions, inspections can incorporate more advanced scenarios like branching and conditional logic.
-Other advanced ways to use inspections include copying inspections to serve as templates, adding translations, importing and exporting inspections, and relating inspections to assets to build service histories.
+Other advanced ways to use inspections include copying inspections, adding translations, importing and exporting inspections, and relating inspections to assets to build service histories.

 Watch a brief video overview: